helanga/Election_Analysis/README.md

         ![](Resources/images/Winning_CandidateOutput.png)

-       - Following part of code will describe the way calculated winning precentage and candidate
+       - Following part of code will describe how does the script calculate/retreive winning precentage and candidate

          ![](Resources/images/Winning_CandidateCode.png)